Table of Contents

 lookup phoneMap person >>= lookup carrierMap >>= lookup addressMap

-value or one one, there are many situations where we might want
+either no value or one, there are many situations where we might

 Rather than simply present the Prelude's Monad

-instance for the list type, let's try to figure out what the
+instance for the list type, let's try to figure out what an

 instance ought to look like.
 This is easy